Our mission is to connect people touched by diabetes (people who live with type 1, type 2 and other types of diabetes, as well as their loved ones).

 As our community continues to grow, I thought it would be useful to share our values as a community, so that we can all refer to them whenever we participate.
 In the past, as a part of other groups and organizations, when in doubt, I've found it useful to know what the values were that I was supposed to abide by, especially in exceptional situations where I may not know how to respond.

 We foster a positive environment where our members support and help each other.
 This doesn't mean it's all roses all the time, but it means that, overall, we strive for maintaining an encouraging and supportive space for all people touched by diabetes.
-Malicious gossip is not tolerated on TuDiabetes.
+Malicious gossip and trolling for dates are not tolerated on TuDiabetes.

 Health & Well-Being